Copyright: what is it?

 Copyright protects material, such as literature, art, music, sound recordings, films and broadcasts.
 These rights are all unregistered and come into existence as soon as the “work” is created.

 Copyright exists in different types.
 Original, literary, dramatic, musical and artistic works are accorded copyright, if the author has expended sufficient skill and judgment in the creation of the work.
 This copyright can last for the lifetime of the author, plus 70 years (see the 1988 Copyright, Designs and Patents Act).
 Copyright in a film (if made after 1/7/1994) vests in the last survivor of either the producer, director, the screenplay author, or the author of the screen music, plus 70 years.
-The copyrights in sound recordings, broadcast and typographical format do not necessarily need to be “original”.
+The copyrights in sound recordings, broadcast and typographical format do not necessarily need to be “original”, however they require owners of new works to have expended effort re-recording or re-formatting those works.
 They generally last for 50 years (25 years in the case of typographies).
 When a work becomes available for use without permission from the copyright owner, it is said to be “in the public domain”.

 Originally British copyright required registration with the Stationers’ Company as a condition of first acquiring and later enforcing copyright in a published work.
 Since the adoption of the Berne Convention, no formality is required before a work can attract copyright, and beyond that the work must exist in some permanent form.
 We have included a page for games developers, as they often face copyright issues, and added a list of 10 steps designed to help games developers and people developing similar products.
 In addition, here is a link to 3 FAQs on copyright; these have arisen from work we have undertaken with the greetings card industry.